-A New Molecule Created to Treat Ovarian and Pancreatic Cancer
+A New Molecule to Fight Ovarian and Pancreatic Cancer

 A new molecule developed by researchers at Stanford University may become one of the best allies in fighting ovarian and pancreatic cancer.

 The Stanford Medicine College at the University of Stanford in California has developed something amazing.
-They have designed a molecule that may become one of best allies in fighting ovarian and pancreatic cancer…and it can do this in just a matter of months.
+They have designed a molecule that may become one of best allies in fighting ovarian and pancreatic cancer by reducing tumor growth.

 At the moment, the molecule is still in the experimental stage, but the results from tests done on lab rats are very positive.
 The molecule works at an encouraging level.
 It not only stops the advance of cancer but also causes regression.

 The study has been published in various sources, including Stanford Medicine.
 The scientists feel very hopeful that with it we can find a cure for these major diseases in the future.

 A “baseball glove” against ovarian and pancreatic cancer